UCLALibrary/uclalib_role_solr/README.md

 # UCLALib Ansible Role: Solr

-Deploys Apache Solr 7 on RHEL servers
+Ansible role to install Apache Solr 7 on RHEL servers and set-up Solr cores

 ## Dependencies

 * uclalib_role_java
 * uclalib_role_apache
-* uclalib_role_iptables

 This role is capable of deploying Solr in the following configurations: